Fun, Educational Opportunities & More

 Under the guidance of Lydia Davison and her committee, through Touring Attractions, brought in many musicians including classical productions, to the stage.

-For over 40 years Th’YARC has remained the centre of cultural development in our community, with season after season of live theatre, music, dance and art exhibitions.
+For over 40 years Th’YARC has remained the center of cultural development in our community, with season after season of live theatre, music, dance and art exhibitions.

 - There have been approximately 685 workshops conducted under qualified instructors.